 Before I set out in the morning, I checked the map and the elevation I would go through, and I knew I would have a few climbs today the longest would be near Saariselkä.
 When I got to Saariselkä, it was built up as a resort town, with downhill ski runs.
 I stopped at the gas station in Saariselkä to refill my water bottles and get snacks.
 I noticed there were a few people inside the gas station, and they were all playing video slots machines.
 They all were in my age group, I felt sad that they spent their money this way, maybe they needed some excitement.

-I decided to snag my mental concern and go harder on my bicycle, to push myself of thinking about getting to the end of the day in Voutso than building up fears.
-With the biggest hills behind me, I started to do more of tempo riding, and it worked.
-On my way to Vuotso, I passed by Tankavaara were you could stop to look at the Gold Museum or try your hand on washing for Gold.
+I decided to snag my mental concern and go harder on my bicycle, to push myself into thinking about getting to the end of the day in Voutso than building up fears.
+With the biggest hills behind me, I started to do more tempo riding, and it worked.
+On my way to Vuotso, I passed by Tankavaara where you could stop to look at the Gold Museum or try your hand on washing for Gold.

-I stopped at the entrance to the Tankavaara museum, to drink water when I put my shoe on some tar that been used to patch cracks in the road.
-The tar was soft, tar stuck on my shoe luckily I could still clip-on when I got going again, in the evening I had to scrape off the tar that got stuck on my shoe.
+I stopped at the entrance to the Tankavaara museum, to drink water when I put my shoe on some tar that had been used to patch cracks in the road.
+The tar was soft, tar stuck on my shoe luckily I could still clip on when I got going again, in the evening I had to scrape off the tar that got stuck on my shoe.

 I got to Vuotso, another AirBnB room that I had booked, a much larger building than the house in Sevettijärvi.
 The building housed 10 different rooms with common areas for the sauna, kitchen, dining, and living space.
 On this day, we were the only guests.
 My sister had already arrived, she had cooked, I just sat down had a meal and Karhu beer.
 I watched a game of World Cup soccer before going to bed.